enkidevs/curriculum/programming-fundamentals/core/introduction/intro-to-programming.md

 ---
 ## Practice

-Programming is for ???.

-* everyone
-* scientists
-* developers
-* artists
+Programming is no longer only for scientist.
+Everyone can learn how to code, and that can bring great advantages.